-Though having a general idea of what you’d like to do can help as you complete veterinary school, don’t be surprised if your plans change as your career progresses.
-Dr. White initially intended to be a mixed-animal practitioner, then eventually switched his focus to smaller creatures.
+Though having a general idea of your professional goals can help as you complete veterinary school, don’t be surprised if your plans change as your career progresses.
+Dr. White initially intended to be a mixed-animal practitioner, then switched his focus to smaller creatures.

 Dr. Wystrach’s journey has been even more varied.
-She spent 15 years practicing equine and small-animal medicine in a combination hospital-mobile concept, transitioned to three years focusing solely on house calls, and then spent another three years in corporate practice before settling into her current role.
+She spent 15 years practicing equine and small animal medicine in a combination hospital/mobile concept, transitioned to three years focusing solely on house calls, and then spent another three years in corporate practice before settling into her current role.

 “I am a believer that you are responsible for your own destiny and can create or find the practice model that suits you.”

-6. You need to be business savvy
+7. You need to be business savvy

 8. You’ll forge lifelong friendships

-“I have a lot of good friends from vet school that I still keep in touch with,” he says.
+“I have a lot of good friends from vet school that I still keep in touch with,” he shares.

 So while the journey through vet school will be a challenging one, rest assured that you’ll have plenty of cohorts to help get you through.
-And once you all come out the other side, you’ll have a built-in network of professional contacts to provide encouragement and guidance throughout your career.
+And once you all come out the other side, you’ll have a built-in network of professional veterinarian contacts to provide encouragement and guidance throughout your career.

 See yourself as a veterinarian?Learn More